 Masturbation is done in a variety of ways, the underlying principle is to stimulate the genitals.
 Some men or boys would use the hands or rub their penis against a soft surface mimicking a thrust.
 Generally, women would use their hands or have someone masturbate them.
 There are other means too, as some persons become creative with the act but the underlying principle remains.

 Masturbation and sex toys

-Masturbation is traditionally done with the hands stroking, touching or massaging parts of the body.
+Masturbation is traditionally done with the hands stroking, touching, or massaging parts of the body.
 As a member in the broad spectrum of sexual activity, masturbation is another way to get pleasure.
 A way to get more pleasure from masturbation would be to use sex toys.
-There are many sex toys in the market.
+There are many sex toys on the market.
 Women have been known to use sex toys for a long time since the sexual revolution of the 1970s.
-In fact, the movie, Sex and The City, brought female sexual acts and sex toys to mainstream media.
-Some of these toys include finger vibrators, thrusting dildos, and rabbit vibrators, strap Ons, vibrating panties, double ended dildos and a host of others, as new toys are being discovered every day.
+In fact, the movie, Sex and The City brought female sexual acts and sex toys to mainstream media.
+Some of these toys include finger vibrators, thrusting dildos, and rabbit vibrators, strap Ons, vibrating panties, double-ended dildos and a host of others, as new toys are being discovered every day.